roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

     - python
 ---

 I had been a technical lead for more than 3 years.
 One of my responsibilities was to make sure that my teams produced quality eCommerce solutions.
 During code reviews, I frequently saw one particular problem which did a great job at **killing software maintainability**.
-This problem is better known from the people management area, but, believe me, it's vitally important for software development as well.
+This problem is better known by the people management area, but, believe me, it's vitally important for software development as well.
 The problem is called **"poorly communicated intent"**.

 ## Code Lifecycle